A financial balance between long- and short-cycle activities

 The Eiffage group is based on a structural balance between the Construction and Concessions businesses.
 Construction businesses – construction, property development, urban development, roads, civil engineering, metal, energy – and Concessions businesses, including motorway concessions, are at the heart of the Group’s success.
 A model that is highly relevant in the context of the development of major new infrastructures, in France and in the world.

 A global player working closely with its clients

 A strong foothold in the French regions and in the countries where the Group operates also provides a fundamental structural balance.
 First, Eiffage has a dense network spanning the French territory, enabling it to build close relationships with its clients.
 Second, the international development strategy is based on two complementary pillars.
-The priority is to develop the Group’s effective foothold in Europe, which currently accounts, outside France, for 21% of revenue in the Construction businesses.
+The priority is to develop the Group’s effective foothold in Europe which is experiencing a revenue growth of 23.2%, outside France, in the Construction businesses.
 In parallel, Eiffage has a long history of supporting its international clients and is developing its export business, building on its areas of excellence.

 A development strategy supported by innovation